Get The Compensation You Are Eligible For After Being Injured Because Of Property Owner Negligence

 - Give sufficient warning about the presence of potentially dangerous conditions

 If the property owner fails to carry out any of the obligations as described and an individual is hurt; as a result, the injured party may be able to file a premises liability claim to recover compensation.
+Holding a property owner responsible after they fail to protect visitors from dog bites is an example of premises liability.

-One of the most frequently reported premises liability incidences involves slip and fall accidents.
+One of the most frequently reported premises liability incidences involves slip-and-fall accidents.
 Property owners and managers are obligated to ensure that the environment they are responsible for is free of potential hazards that could cause visitors to slip and fall and subsequently cause serious injuries.

-Some of the most problematic hazards that contribute to slip and fall accidents include the following:
+Some of the most problematic hazards that contribute to slip-and-fall accidents include the following:

 - Wet floors